-(For the students admitted during the academic year 2019-20 and onwards)
+(For the students admitted during the academic year 2020-21 and onwards)

-Programme: B.Sc Biochemistry
+Programme: B.Sc.
+Biochemistry

-Eligibility:
+Eligibility

-A pass in Higher Secondary Examination conducted by the Government of Tamil Nadu with Physics/ Biology/ Chemistry/ Biochemistry/ Microbiology/Home science as one of the paper are only eligible for Examinations accepted as equivalent there by Academic Council, subject to such conditions as may be prescribed there to are permitted to appear and qualify for the Bachelor of Science in Biochemistry Degree Examination of this College after the programme of study of three academic years.
+Higher Secondary Examination conducted the pass by

+of Tamil Nadu with Government Physics/ Biology/ Chemistry

+/Biochemistry/ Microbiology/Home science as one of the paper are only eligible for Examinations accepted as equivalent there by Academic Council, subject to such conditions as may be prescribed there to are permitted to appear and qualify for the Bachelor of Science in Biochemistry Degree Examination of this College after the programme of study of three academic years.

-Programme Educational Objectives:
+Programme Educational Objectives